 Government assistance for entrepreneurs is available to organizations, institutions, and industries for targeted projects and programs.
 If you work in a certain industry and can demonstrate that your business can benefit the larger community, you have a good shot at winning a government grant.

-For beginners who are researching government grants and small business loans, creditworthiness is another important factor in acquiring financial support.
+For beginners who are researching government grants or trying to choose the right small business loan, creditworthiness is another important factor in acquiring financial support.
 If you're new to applying for government grants and loans, understanding what these agencies are looking for will maximize your odds of success.

 What are government grants?